Invicara/Twinit-App-Template-Quick-Model-View/docs/user guide/projectmaker/migrateproject.md

 1. Sign in to your Quick Model View Manager project

-Any projects that can be updated will appear in the list with an 'Update Project' button.
+Any projects that can be migrated will appear in the list with an 'Update Project' button.
+Currently, you may only migrate projects that you created.

 ![migrate button](../../img/migrate-btn.jpg)